Sukhpreet88/aws-cloud-practitioner-journey/README.md

 # aws-cloud-practitioner

-Learning and experimenting with AWS Cloud core services and tools.
+✅Goal: Learning and experimenting with AWS Cloud core services and tools.